cben/model-view-self-modify/README.md

    - [ ] (TODO: to scale this [needs](https://www.joelonsoftware.com/2001/12/11/back-to-basics/) caching of intermediate results, but full re-run works for a PoC.)

-My attempts to google prior art like "purely functional self-modifying code" led nowhere, what with self-modifying code being shunned even in imperative circles for _being hard to reason about_ :-)
+> Prior art: My attempts to google ideas like "purely functional self-modifying code" led nowhere, what with self-modifying code being shunned even in imperative circles for _being hard to reason about_ :-)
+> However, **Excel**'s surface layer is unidirectional dataflow (barring [cycles](https://youtu.be/5rg7xvTJ8SU?t=91)).
+Turning a spreadsheet into "interactive app" may require macros, which can bind actions to editing cells & formulas.
+It's up to user whether they'd use a strict append-only log of actions, but either way Excel leaves user in control

 # Putting it all together: Tetris

 1. https://model-view-self-modify.netlify.app/?load=tetris.js

+   - [ ] TODO BUG: if you see `cmView is not defined`, edit the left side in any way

    <iframe src="index.html?load=tetris.js" width=1600 height=600></iframe>